DeepikaSidda/Data-AI/README.md

 # Redrob AI Candidate Ranker

-A fully local, CPU-only, offline candidate ranker for the Redrob "India Runs" Data & AI challenge.
+A fully local, CPU-only, offline candidate ranker.
 Given a dataset of candidate profiles, it produces a deterministic top-100 ranking for a Senior AI Engineer role.
 The approach is deliberately **anti-keyword-matching**: instead of rewarding profiles that simply stuff the right buzzwords, it combines local semantic embeddings